Quantum-Inspired Hierarchy for Rank-Constrained Optimization

 where $\tL(\cdot)=\Lambda[\Tr_2(\cdot)]$.
 Again, we denote the solution of Eq.~\eqref{eq:SDPRankIneq} as $\xi$.
 In this case, the proof of Theorem~\ref{thm:sepOpt} does not work, because although the constraints

 still provide a necessary condition for $\Tr_B(\Phi_{AB})\in\cS:=\conv(\cP)$, they are no longer sufficient.
+This is because, contrary to the equality case, the pure states in the decomposition of $\Phi_{AB}$ can no longer be guaranteed to be in $\cP$ for the inequality case, and hence the proof from Appendix~\ref{app:sepOpt} does not work in this case.
 However, the complete hierarchy analogously to Eq.~\eqref{eq:symExtOpt} still provides the exact solution $\xi$. \begin{theorem} For $\dF=\dC$, let $\xi$ be the solution of the rank-constrained SDP in Eq.~\eqref{eq:SDPRankIneq}.
-Then, for any $N$, $\xi$ is upper bounded by the solution $\xi_N$ of the following SDP hierarchy
+Then, for any $N$, $\xi$ is upper bounded by the solution $\xi_N$ of the SDP hierarchy

 Furthermore, the SDP hierarchy is complete, i.e., $\xi_{N+1}\le\xi_N$ and $\lim_{N\to+\infty}\xi_N=\xi$. \end{theorem}